 Who is nominated for a Bafta?

-The annual ceremony takes place at the Royal Albert Hall on February 2.
+The ceremony will be hosted by Graham Norton at the Royal Albert Hall.

 Netflix’s The Irishman and Once Upon A Time… In Hollywood both follow close behind with 10 each.